A Journey of Seeking Pressure and Forces in the Nucleon: Constraining the Divergence in Self Energy of a Point-like Charge

-The integral is now finite, and one can check the above MCD now satisfies the von-Laue condition.
-This is because the above relation actually introduces a UV regulator to the MCD, which creates a large negative region near the point-like particle and thereby restores the von-Laue condition.
-In fact, the full relation should be,
+It is easy to check that the integral is finite and the above MCD now satisfies the von-Laue condition.
+This process effectively introduces a UV regulator to the MCD, which creates a large negative region near the point-like particle and thereby eliminates the divergence and restores the von-Laue condition.
+The full relation with explicit UV regulator is,

-In the electric MCD of the electron, one performs an average over the wave function, therefore the large negative small region is now distributed over space, leading to a finite result.
+In obtaining the electric MCD of the electron, one performs an average over the wave function, therefore this large negative small region is now distributed over space, leading to a finite result.
 Similarly, one can write the electric MCD of the proton as,